rgiduthuri/openvx_tutorial/README.md

     in ``exerciseN/exerciseN.cpp`` and press *F2*.
     - The ``"opencv_camera_display.h"`` is a wrapper that imports media and displays results using OpenCV library.
+      * ``#define DEFAULT_WAITKEY_DELAY 1`` is used to specify wait time in milliseconds after each frame processing; to slowdown use larger numbers; or use 0 to wait for a key after each frame.
     - The ``"VX/vx.h"`` & ``"VX/vxu.h"`` files are part of OpenVX header files
       downloaded from https://www.khronos.org/registry/vx/
   * To view the definition of any OpenVX API or data type, simply move the